Should I apply for financial aid?

 What happens in cases of parental divorce or separation?

 Regardless of marriage status, Geneva School of Boerne considers both biological parents as responsible for their child’s education, regardless of any legal assertions to the contrary.
-Therefore, Geneva School of Boerne requires both biological parents to complete financial aid applications, unless documentation is provided indicating an exception to this policy (i.e. a divorce decree or notarized statement indicating sole financial responsibility by one parent).
+Therefore, Geneva School of Boerne requires both biological parents to complete tuition assistance applications, unless documentation is provided indicating an exception to this policy (i.e. a divorce decree or notarized statement indicating sole financial responsibility by one parent).

 What happens if one or both divorced parents have remarried?